 Presumption of Joint Custody in New York

-The Family Court in New York doesn’t start any child custody case with the assumption that joint custody is what’s best for a child.
+The Family Court in New York doesn’t start any child custody case with the assumption that joint custody is what’s for a child.
 You should get a New York City joint custody lawyer so that you can make a well written request for joint custody.
-You’ll need to demonstrate tot he court why it’s in the best interests of the child to share custody with both parents.
+You’ll need to demonstrate tot he court why it’s in the interests of the child to share custody with both parents.

 In New York, the case of Trolf v.
 Trolf brought to light some situations where joint custody might be appropriate.
 It says that the court might award joint custody where the parents can get along reasonably well.
 They say to seek out any situations where the parents can be civil with one another and cooperate for the good of the children.

 Disagreements between adults in a marriage shouldn’t prevent a qualified parent from having joint custody of their child.
 It doesn’t matter if the parents are amicable with each other or not.
 What is important is whether or not they can reasonably cooperate for the good of the children.

 This type of custody determines where the child spends most of their time.
 A parent has primary physical custody when they have the bulk of the time with the child.
 A parent has joint physical custody when they share parenting time with the other parent equally or almost equally.
 Even if one parent has primary physical custody, the other parent usually has some parenting time.

 When a parent has legal custody, they have the authority to make big decisions for the child.
 They decide where the child goes to school.
 They decide if the child should receive certain medical treatment.

 When a child is in a parent’s direct care, it’s up to that parent to make the day to day decisions for a child.
 This includes what a child should eat, what they wear and routine discipline.
 Bigger decisions about a child’s upbringing are left to the parent with legal custody.
 If the parents have joint legal custody, they need to agree on these decisions.